sbb-design-systems/lyne-components/src/components/sbb-tag-group/readme.md

 ## Changing multiple property during run time

 There is no support for changing multiple mode during run time (e.g. update value automatically).
-So this flag should be provided at components instantiation.
+So this flag should be provided at component's instantiation time.

 ## Accessibility